How a Divorce Can Affect Your 401(k) or Retirement Plan

 Other types of retirement plans can be divided and accessed in a variety of ways.
 For example, all contributions to a Roth IRA account while you were married will generally be split in half between yourself and your spouse unless you agree on a different division agreement.
 A divorce attorneys can help you determine what percentage of a retirement account you should be entitled to and fight to ensure you receive that amount.

 Have more questions about divorce and your 401(k) or retirement plan?
-Contact Empire Law at (347) 343-5467.
+Contact The Franklin Law Firm at (347) 343-5467.

 Categories: